 Section 4.
-Each member family of the organization shall pay annual dues to the organization in an amount to be determined yearly by the Executive Committee.
-The amount of the dues will be approved by a majority vote of those members present at the last General Membership Meeting of the previous school year.
+Each member family of the Organization shall pay annual dues to the Organization in an amount to be determined yearly by the Executive Board.

 ARTICLE VI: Officers and Their Election

 Section 1.
-Each officer of this PTO organization shall be a member of this organization.
+Each officer of this PTO shall be a member of this Organization.

 Section 2.
 Officers and their election:

-The officers of this association shall consist of 1 chairperson, 1 vice chairperson, 1 secretary, and 1 treasurer.
+The officers of this association shall consist of a President, Vice President, Secretary, and Treasurer.

-Officers shall be elected by ballot annually in the month of May or June.
-However, if there is but one nominee for any office, it shall be in order to move that the secretary cast the elective ballot of the organization for the nominee.
-Election of the chairperson and treasurer will occur in odd-numbered years, and the vice chairperson and secretary in even-numbered years.
+Nominations for officer positions will be accepted at the April meeting.
+Officers shall be elected in the month of May or June.

-Officers shall assume their official duties following the close of the meeting in May/June and shall serve for a term of two years or until their successors are elected.
+Officers shall assume their official duties following the close of the meeting in May/June and shall serve for a term of one year or until their successors are elected.

-A person shall not be eligible to serve more than one consecutive two-year term in the same office.

-Section 3.
-Nominating Committee:

-There shall be a nominating committee composed of three members who shall be elected by the organization at a regular meeting at least one month prior to the election of officers.
-The committee shall elect its own chairperson.

-The nominating committee shall nominate an eligible person for each office to be filled and report its nominees at the regular meeting in April/May at which time additional nominations may be made from the floor.

-Only those persons who have signified their consent to serve if elected shall be nominated or elected to such office.

 Section 4.
 Vacancies:

-A vacancy occurring in any office shall be filled for the unexpired term by a person elected by majority vote of the remaining members of the executive committee, notice of such election having been given.
-In case a vacancy occurs in the office of the chairperson, the vice chairperson shall serve notice of the election.
+A vacancy occurring in any office shall be filled for the unexpired term by a person elected by majority vote of the remaining members of the Executive Board, notice of such election having been given.
+In case a vacancy occurs in the office of the President, the Vice President shall serve notice of the election.

 ARTICLE VII: Duties of Officers

 Section 1.
-The Chairperson shall preside at all meetings of the Organization and the Executive Committee at which he may be present; shall perform such other duties as may be prescribed by these bylaws or assigned to him by the Organization or by the Executive Committee; and shall coordinate the work of the officers and committees of the Organization in order that the Objects may be promoted.
+The President shall preside at all meetings of the Organization and the Executive Board at which they may be present; shall perform such other duties as may be prescribed by these bylaws or assigned to them by the Organization or by the Executive Board; shall be the primary point of contact with the principal; and shall coordinate the work of the officers and committees of the Organization in order that the Objects may be promoted.

 Section 2.
-The Vice Chairperson shall act as an aide to the Chairperson and shall perform the duties of the Chairperson in the absence or inability of that officer to act.
+The Vice President shall act as an aide to the President and shall perform the duties of the President in the absence or inability of that officer to act.

 Section 3.
-The secretary shall record the minutes of all meetings of the Organization and of the Executive Board, and shall perform such other duties as may be designated to him.
+The Secretary shall record the minutes of all meetings of the Organization and of the Executive Board, and shall perform such other duties as may be designated to them.